Jimmy Page’s 1960 Gibson Les Paul Custom

 Session Musician Era

-Jimmy worked as a session guitarist for a number of years, up until he joined the Yardbrids in May of 1966.
-During those years, this Les Paul Custom seemed to have been his main guitar, as it’s often reference as “the” guitar used by him in a number biography books – including “Jimmy Page: The Definitive Biography” by Chris Salewicz and “No Quarter – The Three Lives Of Jimmy Page” by Martin Power.
+Jimmy worked as a session guitarist for a number of years, up until he joined the Yardbirds in May of 1966.
+During those years, this Les Paul Custom seemed to have been his main guitar, as it’s often referenced as “the” guitar used by him in a number of biography books – including “Jimmy Page: The Definitive Biography” by Chris Salewicz and “No Quarter – The Three Lives Of Jimmy Page” by Martin Power.

 Some of the songs that Jimmy played on from that era include the “Goldfinger Theme Song”, Tom Jones’s It’s Not Unusual”, and Petula Clark’s “Downtown”.
 He also played on a couple of songs by the Kinks, and on The Who, “Bald Headed Woman” – Jimmy Page Before Led Zeppelin: 20 Great 1960s Session Songs.